Quantum LOSR networks cannot generate graph states with high fidelity

-Recently, the concept of genuine multiparticle entanglement has been debated \cite{Yamasaki_2022genuine,Palazuelos_2022genuine}, and novel notions appropriate for the network scenario have been introduced \cite{navascues2020genuine,luo2021new}.
-In a network scenario, states can be prepared by distributing particles from multiple smaller sources to different parties and applying local channels, see Fig.~\ref{fig:TQN} for an example.
-An $n$-partite state is called genuine network multipartite entangled (GNME) if it cannot be created in the network approach using $(n-1)$-partite sources only.
-Depending on whether global shared randomness is available or not, a quantum network is either called a correlated quantum network (CQN) or an independent quantum network (IQN)~\cite{kraft2021quantum}.
-Unlike the usual multiparticle scenario, the characterization of the network entanglement is rather complicated, especially for the CQN.
-Besides, other quantum correlations like quantum nonlocality and quantum steering have also been generalized to quantum networks recently~\cite{renou2019genuine,tavakoli2021bell,navascues2020genuine,jones2021network,hansenne2022symmetries}.
+Recently, the concept of genuine multiparticle entanglement has been debated \cite{Yamasaki_2022genuine,Palazuelos_2022genuine}, and novel notions appropriate for the network scenario have been introduced and studied \cite{navascues2020genuine,luo2021new, hansenne2022symmetries}.
+In a network, states can be prepared by distributing particles from multiple smaller sources to different parties and applying local channels, see Fig.~\ref{fig:TQN} for an example. {In this fundamental scenario the local operations rely on a globally shared classical variable (Local operations and shared randomness, LOSR), e.g., a predefined protocol with shared randomness.
+The scenario of local operations assisted by classical communication (LOCC) gives more power to create distributed quantum states.
+But, communication based on outcome of local operations requires considerable time, either in the scenario of distributed quantum computation where local operations takes a while, or in the case that nodes in the network are far away from each other.
+Consequently, it would also require the usage of quantum memories or feed-forward techniques, which are expensive resources for current quantum technologies.
+Moreover, device-independent quantum information protocols are frequently related to Bell scenarios, where communication is impossible due to the space-like separation.
+Overall, an $n$-partite state is called genuine network multipartite entangled (GNME) if it cannot be created via LOSR in the network approach using $(n-1)$-partite sources only.
+Besides this, other quantum correlations like quantum nonlocality and quantum steering have also been generalized to quantum networks recently~\cite{pozas-kerstjens2019bounding, renou2019genuine, gisin2020constraints, aberg2020semidefinite,tavakoli2021bell, kraft2021characterizing, kraft2021quantum, jones2021network}.

-Most of the past research in quantum networks has focused on IQN.
-The current toolbox for its characterization contains network inflation for inequalities~\cite{gisin2020constraints}, the scalar extension of moment matrix~\cite{pozas-kerstjens2019bounding}, covariance matrix decompositions~\cite{aberg2020semidefinite}, norm inequalities~\cite{kraft2021characterizing}, and a see-saw method for fidelity estimation~\cite{kraft2021quantum}.
-Although those methods handle the IQN case very well, they frequently become incapable to distinguish the classical correlations and quantum ones for the case of CQN.